 When surveillance VLAN is enabled for a port, the port will be automatically learned as surveillance VLAN untagged member, the received untagged surveillance packets will be forwarded to surveillance VLAN.
-The received packets are determined as surveillance packets if the source MAC addresses of packets comply with the organizationally unique identifier (OUI) addresses configured by the surveillance vlan mac-address command.
+The received packets are determined as surveillance packets if the source MAC addresses of packets comply with the OUI addresses configured by the surveillance vlan mac-address command.

-This example shows how to enable surveillance VLAN function on physical port eth1/0/1.
+This example shows how to enable surveillance VLAN function on port 1.